Vietnamese Iced Coffee (Ca Phe Sua Da)

 - Cover with the lid and let it brew for 8-10 minutes.

-- If drinking it chilled, then fill a tall glass with ice cubes.
+- Fill a tall glass with ice cubes.
 Pour the coffee and condensed milk mixture over the ice.

 - Stir well using a spoon or a stirrer and serve immediately.